cioos-siooc/cioos-datasets-compliance/README.md

 # erddap-datasets-compliance

-Runs the IOOS compliance checker on all datasets of an ERDDAP server, using Github cronjobs and Gitpages to creates the reports nightly, or any interval.
+Runs the IOOS compliance checker on all datasets of an ERDDAP server.
+Uses Github cronjobs and Gitpages to create reports nightly.

 To run on an ERDDAP server: